verbb/formie/docs/guides/submissions-workflows/run-custom-code-on-page-submit-or-form-submit.md

-# Run custom code on page submit or form submit
+# Run Custom Code on Page Submit or Form Submit

 Every page POST walks the same submission pipeline.
 Submitting a page is not a different stage from submitting the form — both use `submit` mode, and both post `submitAction=submit`.
 Completeness is the outcome of page flow: if there is another reachable page, the submission stays incomplete; if this was the last **visible** page (later pages may be hidden by conditions), it becomes complete.

 Use the two public hooks below.
 You do not need `EVENT_AFTER_TASK` or a custom stage for these cases.

+Start with [Submission Workflow and Stages Explained](/guides/submissions-workflows/submission-workflow-and-stages-explained) if you need to understand when page submission and final submission occur.
+The [Submission Events reference](/developers/events/submission-events) describes the event objects used by listeners.

-## Which hook?
+## Which Hook?

 | You want to… | Hook |
 | --- | --- |